-Congratulations to the Giddyup Girls for finding 49 out of 50 clues and taking first place at the OACAC Scavenger Hunt on April 12 in Marshfield, MO.
-Thanks to the support of our sponsors and participants the scavenger hunt raised $5,077.74 to help families in Webster County who find themselves in an emergency crisis situation.
+Congratulations to Taco Salad for taking first place at the Greene County Scavenger Hunt on September 27 in Springfield, MO.
+Thanks to the support of our sponsors and participants the scavenger hunt raised $2,326.00 to help families in Greene County who are in an emergency crisis situation.

 Did they have fun?
 We think so!